Boundaries: delimitation of your French property

 How is it done?

-Either by mutual agreement
+Boundaries by mutual agreement

 if the two owners agree on the boundary separating their adjacent plots.
 The agreement should be recorded in a record of demarcation, prepared by a surveyor.
 The signature of such a document gives contractual value to the demarcation, the cost of which is shared by the parties.
 In order to make the boundary definitive, it is prudent to have the boundary report published in the real estate file.
 Thus no dispute over the boundaries of the land will be possible by the current owners of the land concerned but also by the following.
 The use of a notary is necessary.